 Jewish Family Service of Greater Dallas is a nonsectarian mental health and social services agency that impacts over 13,000 lives a year.
-For more than 65 years, JFS has welcomed anyone through our doors regardless of race, ethnicity, religion or the ability to pay.
+For 70 years, JFS has welcomed anyone through our doors regardless of race, ethnicity, religion or the ability to pay.

 To provide professional, effective and affordable mental health and social services that promote lifelong self-sufficiency and well-being for anyone in need.

 Jewish Family Service is an open door to those in need regardless of religion, race, ethnicity, or ability to pay.
 Our services and programs are built upon our core beliefs: